- Your Child's Hospital Journey

 The quality and safety of care provided is reviewed locally and nationally through initiatives such as the National Neonatal Audit Project (NNAP)

-The unit works closely with families and members of the multidisciplinary team to ensure a smooth transition from hospital to home.
+The unit works closely with families and members of the multidisciplinary team to ensure a smooth transition from hospital to home, and as such, has a transitional care facility.

 We have limited accommodation for parents, including bathroom, bedrooms, and a sitting / dining area.
-Where possible, we try to offer all families accommodation on SCBU (providing that mothers are fit and well and discharged from maternity care).
+Where possible, we try to offer families accommodation on SCBU (providing that mothers are fit and well and discharged from maternity care, or receiving transitional care).
 The nurses will discuss this with you.

 Where to find us?